 Topshop’s search bar (top right) allows you to find products faster

 You’ve got a landing page, but you’re not sure how to optimise it for conversions.

-A/B testing usually lasts for as long as needed, until one of the two strategies is clearly more successful than the other.
+It can usually last for as long as needed, or until one of the two strategies is clearly more successful than the other.
 Here’s a list of things you can A/B test in order to optimise your landing page’s conversion rate:

 Once you have enough data points to mark a significant result, you can opt for the better performing option, knowing you’ll increase your conversions.

 J7 Media – a Trustpilot partner – manages the ads and landing pages for eCommerce clients and always performs A/B tests to determine what generates the most value.
 To better understand how A/B testing works, we asked the experts at J7 to share what they've learned.
 Here's what they have to say.

 "A/B testing is a must-do in your conversion optimization process.
 When planning for an A/B test, there are two types of pages you might want to improve on.

 The first type is an under-performing page.
 If your funnel analysis points to a page on which there’s a lot of traffic but very few conversions, try looking at the consumers' landing page experience and putting yourself in their shoes.
 It’s an easy way to find potential friction points.
 You can then try an A/B test removing those barriers.